performant-software/core-data-scripts/scripts/nbu/README.md

 # NBU Script Readme

-## General Structure

-I consider NBU's documents to be Works, as opposed to Instances or Items.
-It's not a hugely important distinction at the moment, but the fact that documents are specific, unique, hand-written papers seems to align with the Works model the most.

 ## User-defined fields

 Since user-defined fields are stored in a `user_defined` `jsonb` column, we need to use a special query that looks like: